Homological stability for generalized Hurwitz spaces and Selmer groups in quadratic twist families over function fields: Deducing homological stability results for coefficient systems

 \subsection{Homological stability for $1$-controlled coefficient systems}

 We next prove the main homological stability result of this paper in \autoref{theorem:1-controlled-bound}, using the arc complex spectral sequence from the previous section.
 To set things up in a general context, we define the notion of a $1$-controlled coefficient system.
-For $M = \oplus_n M_n$ an object in a category with a $\mathbb Z$ grading, we define $\deg M$ to be the supremum of all $n$ such that $M_n \neq 0$.
-Note that $\mathcal K(M_p^{V,F})$ has a grading by the number of points $n$, and hence the same is true for $H_i(\mathcal K(M_p^{V,F}))$.
+Recall that for $M$ a graded $R^V$ module, we use $\{M\}_n$ to denote the $n$th graded part of $M$.
+We define the {\em degree of $M$}, which we notate by $\deg M$, to be the supremum of all $n$ such that $\{M\}_n \neq 0$.
+By definition of $\mathcal K(M_p^{V,F})$, the grading on $M$ induces a grading on $\mathcal K(M_p^{V,F})$, which descends to a grading on $H_i(\mathcal K(M_p^{V,F}))$.
 The idea is that modules for $1$-controlled coefficient systems have degrees of their $i$th homologies controlled in terms of degrees of their $0$th and $1$st homologies.
 For $R$ a graded ring, we say an element is {\em homogeneous} if it lies in a single degree of the grading of $R$.